 - NEW: Software and Data Integrity Failures

 Another new category, Software and Data Integrity Failures, which, together with Insecure Deserialization, focuses on the lack of proper integrity verification, either on software updates, critical data, or the CI/CD pipeline.
-According to OWASP, “this category contains one of the highest weighted impacts from CVSS according to the data analysed.”
+According to OWASP, “this category contains one of the highest weighted impacts from CVSS according to the data analyzed.”

 - RENAMED: Security Logging and Monitoring Failures